Paddy Keenan (Gaelic footballer)

-Paddy Keenan is a retired Gaelic footballer from County Louth, Ireland.
-He played for the Louth senior inter-county football team and for his club St Patrick's of Lordship.
+Paddy Keenan is an Irish former Gaelic footballer who played for his club St Patrick's of Lordship and the Louth senior team.

 Education

 Keenan is a graduate of DCU where he obtained an MSC in Business Management and played for DCU in the 2008 Sigerson Cup.

 All Star

 In October 2010, Keenan was selected on the All Stars football team at midfield for his performances for Louth during the 2010 season.

 2010 Leinster Football Championship Final

 He played and scored a point in the 2010 Leinster Football Final defeat to Meath where Louth appeared to be on their way to a first title since 1957, before losing to a late goal.

 He helped Louth to win both the Tommy Murphy Cup and the National League Division 2 titles in 2006.

 Keenan is Louth's first ever All Star winner since the scheme began in 1971, meaning only Carlow and Longford have never won an All Star in either code.
 Keenan captained the side that won Louth the NFL Division 3 title in 2011.